Do you feel something is not right?

 Dr Addison performed a prolactin blood test and other tests.
 He also recommended comprehensive testing for Chloe.
 Later, he performed an oestradiol blood test.
 In the end, Dr Addison found out Chloe’s chronic stress was causing a hormonal imbalance.
 Specifically, her chronic stress caused a significant drop in her progesterone levels.
 Her diminished levels meant her chances of getting pregnant were significantly reduced.

-Low progesterone also meant that she would suffer from severe mood instability due to severe PMS.
-Chloe’s experiences are a reminder that imbalances in your body’s chemical signals can be scary.
-However, getting a female hormone imbalance profile is an important step toward healing.
-A full Health Check Profile is also necessary to rule out all other underlying issues.
+Low progesterone also meant that she would suffer from mood issues from PMS.
+Chloe’s experiences are a reminder that imbalances in your body’s signals can be scary.
+However, getting a female hormone exam is an important step toward healing.
+A Healthreports are also necessary to rule out all other underlying issues.

 When you get your female hormone imbalance profile, it’s possible that your test results will be within a range.
 Keep in mind that you can get a test from a healthcare facility or even at home.
 The latter requires you to consult a physician who can help you interpret your results.
 The expert can help interpret some medical terms and explain what your results mean in relation to your wellness.

-Remember, hormonal imbalance is a complex issue with far-reaching effects.
-You need an expert to identify the chemical signal that has increased or plummeted and how this affects your wellness.
+Remember, that your imbalance is a complex issue with a range of effects.
+You need an expert to identify the results that increase or decrease and how this affects you.

 Sometimes, you don’t need complicated treatment to feel better.
-Simple changes to your routine can help improve your mood.
-For instance, meditation and staying active can make you feel better.
-But first, get your hormone profile through a comprehensive Health Check up.
+A basic change to your routine can help improve your mood.
+Meditation or staying active can make you feel better too.
+But first, get your hormone levels through a comprehensive Health Check up.